EXPLAINER-Keep calm and carry on: what is the logic behind Britain's coronavirus bet?

 Scientific and medical experts say they are adopting a "staged" approach, not bringing in more stringent measures until the infection rate increases "significantly", which may not happen until a "few weeks" from now.
 They say the science of the virus is "broadly agreed" internationally but countries will take different measures to tackle the spread.

-PROTECT THE VULNERABLE The disease has five days of mild viral illness, when sufferers could be very infectious, and then a small proportion of people have a second phase in which they have some sort of immune response which causes the damage.
+The disease has five days of mild viral illness, when sufferers could be very infectious, and then a small proportion of people have a second phase in which they have some sort of immune response which causes the damage.
 The elderly and sick are the ones in the gravest danger.

-HERD IMMUNITY The British scientists do not believe the virus can be eradicated at this stage and that it will return.
+HERD IMMUNITY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)